• Skip to primary navigation

 Chicken pieces being browned in a frying pan.

-Melt the butter in a frying pan and when it’s hot, add the chicken pieces and stir fry until they turn golden brown.
+Melt the butter in a frying pan and when it's hot, add the chicken pieces and stir-fry until they turn golden brown.

 The chicken doesn't have to be fully cooked as it will cook further when the pie is in the oven.

-Fry the leeks and onions
+Fry the leeks and mushrooms

 Leeks and onions in a frying pan.

 Stir occasionally.
-The mixture should be quite dry, and should have reduced in volume by about half.
+The mixture should be quite dry and should have reduced in volume by about half.

 Leeks and onions in a creamy sauce, in a frying pan.